OpenCDMP/opencdmp.github.io/docs/developers/plugins/evaluator.md

    - Define the evaluation-specific configuration in the `EvaluatorConfiguration` class.

 3. **Use Existing Implementations as Examples**:
-   - You can refer to other evaluation services in the OpenCDMP platform for reference.
-   - You can refer to the [evaluator-rda-madmp project](https://github.com/OpenCDMP/evaluator-rda-madmp) that is part of the OpenCDMP platform (*is mentioned in [supplementary services section](optional-services/evaluator-services.md)*) as example.
+   - You can refer to existing evakuator projects that are part of the OpenCDMP platform (*is mentioned in [supplementary services section](optional-services/evaluator-services.md)*) as example.

 4. **Register the Service**:
    - Once your service is implemented and running, register it with the OpenCDMP platform (*for more details see **[Tenant Configuration](admin-guide/tenant-management/tenant-configuration.md)***).
 It will be available as an evaluation option for plans and descriptions.